Sky chief slams Tour haters, calls race's billing into doubt

 He added: "I'm not sure they would like to have seen their (France) football players being spat at (the World Cup) in Russia.

-"It's a shame, but we're not going to let it distract us."
+Vincent Lavenu, the head of AG2R La Mondiale, took issue with those fans who target Sky just because they have dominated the Tour.

+"Sky are dominant, that's a fact.
+Like Usain Bolt in athletics, or Rafa Nadal at the French Open tennis.
+But in those two cases, we didn't get this kind of aggression."

-Sky's victory bid was potentially dented when the team lost Italian rider Gianni Moscon on Sunday after he was thrown off the race for striking Frenchman Elie Gesbert of the Fortuneo team.
+Sky's victory bid was potentially dented, however, when the team lost Italian rider Gianni Moscon on Sunday after he was thrown off the race for striking Frenchman Elie Gesbert of the Fortuneo team.

 Brailsford admitted the incident is unlikely to get fans on their side.